getbubblenow/bubble/docs/activation.md

 Have these account credentials handy.
 Be prepared to sign up for new accounts where needed.

 ## Activate via Web UI
-The browser-based admin UI should be displaying an "Activate" page, like the one shown above.
+The browser-based admin UI should be displaying an "Activate" screen, like the one shown above.

-Review the "Activation Notes" below, then complete the information on this page and press the "Activate" button to activate your Bubble Launcher.
+Review the "Activation Notes" below, then complete the information on this screen and press the "Activate" button to activate your Bubble Launcher.

 ## Activate via command line